agustinnb/Data-Science/README.md

 ##### Forecasting
 ** Added a model that predicts next price variation of XAU-USD (By Day) ** Added Mumbai Rain Forecasting model
+** Added model that predict California Crime for the next year

 ## Linear Regression
 #### PySpark